About International Co-op Work Terms

-You must first be accepted into co-op in order to be eligible for international co-op.
+You must first be accepted into your SFU home Co-op program in order to be eligible for an International Co-op work term.
 The application and intake procedures are outlined here.
-If you are an International/Visa student and want to participate in a local (Canadian) work term please contact your co-op coordinator.
+If you are an International/Visa student and want to participate in a local (Canadian) work term please contact your home Co-op coordinator.

 What are the benefits?

 The work and life experience that you gain is invaluable to your personal growth and development and can boost your career prospects and global competitiveness.
 In today's global marketplace, international work experience looks great on a resume.

 Students on an International Co-op work term are eligible to apply for bursaries and awards.
 More details here.